Jayman2000/jasons-nixos-config/README.md

 version.
 If `<version>` is “22.05” then install NixOS 22.05; If `<version>` is “22.11” then install NixOS 22.11; etc.

-### 2. If you plan to install NixOS 22.05, then build its manual
+### 2. If you plan to install NixOS 22.11, then build its manual

-If you’re going to install NixOS 22.05, it’s probably a good idea to follow the installation instructions in the NixOS 22.05 Manual (as opposed to the instructions in the manual for the latest version of NixOS).
-Unfortunately, the NixOS project doesn’t seem to distribute manuals for older stable versions of NixOS, so we’ll have to build the NixOS 22.05 Manual from source.
+If you’re going to install NixOS 22.11, it’s probably a good idea to follow the installation instructions in the NixOS 22.11 Manual (as opposed to the instructions in the manual for the latest version of NixOS).
+Unfortunately, the NixOS project isn’t currently distributing built versions of the NixOS 22.11 manual, so we’ll have to build the NixOS 22.11 Manual from source.
 Here’s how:

 1. Make sure that you have [the Nix package manager](https://nixos.org/manual/nix/stable/) installed.